 Crashes caused by drivers older than 55 were caused by inadequate surveillance, misjudging the gap between vehicles or the speed of another vehicle.
 Approximately 36 percent of the time, the critical pre-crash event that occurred to cause the crash was turning or crossing at the intersection.
 In about 22 percent of the time, this critical event was turning left at the intersection.
 At about 13 percent of the time, the critical event was crossing over the intersection at the wrong time, and only about 1.2 percent of the time, the critical event was turning right at the intersection.

 Another study looked specifically at intersection safety in part because intersections take on a large proportion of crashes and conflicts between motor vehicles and their drivers.
 They noted specific and distinct difference between crashes involving large trucks and passenger vehicles.
 The researchers noted that the volume of traffic, coupled with lighting conditions and intersection angle strongly affect the safety of an intersection.
 They found that there were differences between car to car crashes, car to truck crashes and truck to truck crashes.

 I ‘m Ed Smith, a Sacramento personal injury Attorney with the primary accident information site on the web, www.autoaccident.com.
 If you or someone you love has been in an auto accident, call me now at 916-921-6400.
-If you are outside of the Sacramento area, you can call 800-404-5400 for free, friendly advice.
 You can find out more about our office by looking at Yelp or on Avvo, the attorney rating site.